Mushymato/MachineControlPanel/README.md

 Machine settings are recorded per farm in the save data, like vanilla save data this is written to the save file at end of the day and lost if you exit the game midday.

+You can change this by disabling `Config Per Save` in the configurations.
+With this, the machine settings are saved to global app data immediately on change.

-In the machine selections menu, an opaque background indicates that machine has saved settings.
+In the machine selections menu, an opaque background indicates that machine has settings.

 ## Translations